DVMoya/Apuntes/apuntes_3o/Motores de Videojuegos.md

 ### Euler-Poincaré formula

-Let the number of vertices be *V*, edges be *E*, bodies be *B*, and let the genus be *G.* Then, to denote a meaningful geometric object, the mesh must satisfy the generalized formula:
+Let the number of vertices be *V*, edges be *E*, bodies be *B*, the number of loops be *L* (all outer and inner loops of faces are counted), and let the genus be *G.* Then, to denote a meaningful geometric object, the mesh must satisfy the generalized formula:

 $$
 	F - E + V - L = 2(B - G)